You don't need to be a member of CalConnect to implement a standard. You need to be a member of CalConnect to influence a standard.

 - Interested individuals

-The technical affairs and direction of the Consortium will be directed by a Steering Committee made up of representatives chosen from Consortium members.
-In addition, the Consortium will establish Technical Committees as necessary, open to all members of the Consortium and headed by chairs from Consortium members.
+The technical affairs and direction of the Consortium is directed by the Technical Coordination Committee, which is comprised of the chairs of the TCs and is chaird by the Chair of the TCC, under the oversight of the Board of Directors.
+CalConnect establishes Technical Committees as necessary, open to all members of CalConnect and headed by chairs from members.
 Technical Committees will have a well-focused charter and a specific timeframe in which to accomplish their work.